-Noise Analysis & Abatement Policy - PDF
+- Noise Analysis & Abatement Policy - PDF (effective January 2022)

-The purpose of the Nebraska Department of Roads air quality program is to protect public health and welfare from transportation related pollutants by following the requirements of the Clean Air Act established by Congress in 1970 and revised in 1990.
+The purpose of the Nebraska Department of Transportation air quality program is to protect public health and welfare from transportation related pollutants by following the requirements of the Clean Air Act established by Congress in 1970 and revised in 1990.